davy7125/polyphone/en/tutorials/use-polyphone-as-a-synthesizer.md

 **Note:** some keyboards can be split into two parts, so that a single keyboard can be used to send keys to 2 different channels.

-### Switch instruments with a key
+### Switching instruments with a key

 Switching the instrument is generally made via a MIDI message of type “Program change” and Polyphone is able to read these.

 However, another mechanism can be used: the use of keys programmed to send “Note ON” / “Note OFF” messages, with the note number corresponding to the instrument number.
 This mechanism can be useful when the soundfont features only a few instruments, and when keys can be programmed to send specific notes (e.g. master keyboard pads).

-If the :guilabel:`Selection by note` option is set to :guilabel:`on`:
+If the :guilabel:`Selection by keys` option is set to :guilabel:`on`:
-- an instrument is activated when a “Note ON” message is received,
+- an instrument is activated when a “Note ON” MIDI message is received,
-- an instrument is deactivated when a “Note OFF” message is received.
+- an instrument is deactivated when a “Note OFF” MIDI message is received.

-This option can be used when the pad on a master keyboard is configured as a toggle (one press activates the note, another deactivates it).
+This option can be used when the pad on a master keyboard is configured as a toggle (one press activates the note, another press deactivates it).

 If :guilabel:`toggle` is selected:
-- an instrument is activated when a “Note ON” message is received,
+- an instrument is activated when a “Note ON” MIDI message is received,
-- an instrument is deactivated when another “Note ON” message is received.
+- an instrument is deactivated when another “Note ON” MIDI message is received.

 This time, the switchover takes place at Polyphone level.

 ## Polyphone launch options